 MOB-015 is a next-generation nail fungus treatment aimed at both over-the-counter (OTC) and prescription markets around the world.
 The company's patented formulation technology enables the delivery of high concentrations of a proven antifungal substance (terbinafine) into and through the nail, and this also has emollient and keratolytic properties that contribute to rapid improvement.
-With an annual market potential of USD 250-500 million1, the company is confident that MOB-015 has the potential to be the future market leader in the treatment of nail fungus.

-Nail fungus is very common and affects around 10% of the general population2.
+With an annual market potential of USD 250-500 million, the company is confident that MOB-015 has the potential to become the future market leader in the treatment of nail fungus.
+Nail fungus is very common and affects around 10% of the general population1.
 There are a number of topical treatments on the market, both OTC and prescription.
-While the most effective treatment at present is oral, based on the same antifungal substance as MOB-015 (terbinafine), oral treatment is also associated side effects such as interactions with other medications and liver damage, which are avoided with topical treatment3.
+While the most effective treatment at present is oral, based on the same antifungal substance as MOB-015 (terbinafine), oral treatment is also associated side effects such as interactions with other medications and liver damage, which are avoided with topical treatment2.
 Dermatologists around the world agree on the great need for better topical treatments without the risk of liver damage and systemic side effects.
 There is therefore great interest in MOB-015, which meets this need by administering terbinafine locally.
-The product is patent protected until 2032 in most major markets, including the U.S., EU, Japan and China.
+The product is patent protected until 2032 in most major markets, including the U.S., EU, Japan and China. .
+In addition to granted patents, we also have ongoing patent applications which, if approved, could provide significantly longer patent protection.
+Furthermore, by submitting a full registration application, we have the possibility of data exclusivity in Europe for up to 10 years after market approval.

-Around five million nail fungus treatments are prescribed annually in the American market4, which is driven by an aging population The majority of patients, however, are untreated or do not complete treatment for various reasons, including unsatisfactory outcomes from existing products.
+Around five million nail fungus treatments are prescribed annually in the American market3, which is driven by an aging population The majority of patients, however, are untreated or do not complete treatment for various reasons, including unsatisfactory outcomes from existing products.
 Previous launches show that the market is highly receptive to new products and that the patient base increases when a new product is launched.
-With 30-40 million Americans affected by nail fungus, there is significant opportunity to grow the market with a new, effective treatment.5
+With 30-40 million Americans affected by nail fungus, there is significant opportunity to grow the market with a new, effective treatment.4